OHBA-analysis/osl-dynamics/doc/documentation.rst

 Tutorials
 ---------

-The following tutorials cover the basic usage of osl-dynamics.
+The following tutorials illustrate some of the analysis that can be done with osl-dynamics.

+- :doc:`tutorials_build/static_network_analysis`.
+- :doc:`tutorials_build/dynemo_minimal_code`.
+- :doc:`tutorials_build/hmm_simulation`.

-More complete scripts can be found in the `examples directory <https://github.com/OHBA-analysis/osl-dynamics/tree/main/examples>`_ of the repo.
+More examples scripts can be found in the `examples directory <https://github.com/OHBA-analysis/osl-dynamics/tree/main/examples>`_ of the repo.

-- :doc:`tutorials_build/basic_usage`.

 Full Pipelines
 --------------